This no sew bandana pillow is quick, easy, and oh so affordable!

 I’m here with a project that will turn that frown upside down. (cheesy, I know)

-Just when you thought I couldn’t possibly have another project as simple as last month’s super simple summer mason jar candle, think again.
+Just when you thought I couldn’t possibly have another project as simple as my super simple summer mason jar candle, think again.

 DIY Pro Tip

 Always have plan B and possibly C at the ready in the event A doesn’t go exactly as planned.

 Plan A involved Sharpies and a drop cloth.
 Let’s just say I still have some kinks to work out before it’s ready for prime time.

 Time for plan B, whatever that might be. 🙂

 The under $10 struggle couldn’t be more real friends.